matsuand/docs.docker.jp/compose/extends.md

 > not supported in Compose version 3.x.
 See the [Version 3 summary](compose-file/compose-versioning.md#version-3)
 > of keys added and removed, along with information on [how to upgrade](compose-file/compose-versioning.md#upgrading).
 > See [moby/moby#31101](https://github.com/moby/moby/issues/31101) to follow the
-> discussion thread on possibility of adding support for `extends` in some form in
+> discussion thread on the possibility of adding support for `extends` in some form in
 > future versions.
 {% endcomment %}
 > **メモ**: